 Interesting story in The Hill today.
-There, in the context of Oprah Winfrey’s new talk show, Emmanuel Acho is found declaring that white people “run American.”
+There, in the context of Oprah Winfrey’s new talk show, Emmanuel Acho is found declaring that white people “run America.”

 This sounds a lot like a conspiracy theory I have heard before.
 The CEOs and Fortune 500 companies that comprise collective white rule, aren’t these disproportionately run by Jews?
 Isn’t the conspiracy that Jews and their gentile white allies run America?
 This is Louis Farrakhan’s thesis (Farrakhan is the leader of the Nation of Islam).
 Dressing it up in the pseudo-intellectualism of woke social science doesn’t make it any better.

 In real life, is it not actually the case that capitalists and their functionaries run America?
 Isn’t this a capitalist society?
 We don’t live in an apartheid system.
 Any privileges white people enjoyed were abolished more than half a century ago.
 How does the out-of-work white coal miner in West Virginia living in a trailer addicted to fentanyl made in China and carried into the United States by Mexican cartels enabled by lax border controls figure into the white ruling caste?
-I’m asking as a plain Marxist.
 I am trying to understand the logic of this vast white conspiracy to run America.

 If whites run America how did Oprah Winfrey get to be so filthy rich?
 And she’s not the only one.
 What about Herman Cain?
 To be sure, progressives mocked him for dying from COVID-19 (because they are so full of empathy), but he was a highly successful black businessman.